department-of-veterans-affairs/va.gov-team/products/information-architecture/process/ia-audits/2023/README.md

     - We still have some pages and tools that were migrated from Vets.gov that do not have modernized URLs that meet our standards or reflect their accurate structure.
     - Some page URLs have become slightly out of sync with the H1s of the page as the page has evolved.

+6. Standards around some topics were either not clear or had not been created
-## Standards and documention gaps identified
+    - Many standards and documention gaps were identified
       - Usage of "On this page" component
       - Use of form number in link labels and page titles
       - Hub page guidance for link inclusion and order
       - Use of "VA" in page titles - when it is needed and when it is not
       - Labels used for application entry points (i.e. Apply now, Apply online, etc)
       - Guidance for determining labels for left nav

 ## Recommendations and next steps

 1. Work with CMS team to correct the existing breadcrumb logic so each segment accurately matches the H1 of the corresponding page.
 2. Refine CAIA processes to address navigation component and hub page updates when pages are launched, H1s are changed, or pages are archived.
-3. Establish rubric to define what links should appear on the hub page in each secton.
+3. Establish guidance to define what links should appear on the hub page in each secton.
 4. Work with product teams that have incorrect URL structures on their forms or tools to get them updated to meet standards.
-5. Document new standards and guidance gaps identified.
+5. Document new standards and guidance identified as needed and work with Design System team to add them to the VA design system.
 6. Make edits as indicated in each audit.

-## Additional benefits

-- Established proces and documentation
-- Learning/education on IA structure, standards in play, and working relationship between content and IA
-- Working in Drupal